cdot/SVGcut/README.md

 ## Tool

-The next thing to have to do is to set up the tool you are using on the "Tool" pane.
+The next thing to have to do is to set up the tool you are using on the "Tool" section.
+Click on the "Tool" button.
 There is popup help on each of the options.

 ## Material

-Now specify the material you are working with.
+Now open the material pane to specify the material you are working with.
 There is popup help on each of the options.

 ## Operations

-Use the mouse to select the paths you want to convert to Gcode.
+Use the mouse to select the paths you want to convert to Gcode (click a path again to deselect it; a double-click will select all paths).
 They will turn blue.
 In the "Operations" pane, click "Create Operation" to tell it what you want to do with the selected paths.
 There are four operations available:
 + Pocket - the default, will carve out the interior of your selected paths
 + Inside - will cut around the inside of the selected paths
 + Outside - will cut around the outside of the selected path